-The Authorizing Resolution documents each Applicant's authority to submit Applications and enter into a Standard Agreement between the Applicant and HCD for MIT-PPS.
-No agreement between HCD and an Applicant will be valid until the respective Applicant's Authorizing Resolution is submitted and accepted by HCD.
-If allowed by local policies, HCD can accept a resolution from the governing board, tribal government, official or leadership authorizing specific Applicant staff to enter into a Standard Agreement and submit a Project Application on the Applicant's behalf.
+The authorizing resolution documents each Applicant's authority to submit Applications and enter into a Standard Agreement between the Applicant and HCD for MIT-PPS.
+No agreement between HCD and an Applicant will be valid until the respective Applicant's authorizing resolution is submitted and accepted by HCD.
+If allowed by local policies, HCD can accept a resolution from the governing board authorizing specific Applicant staff to enter into a Standard Agreement and submit a Project Application on the Applicant's behalf.

-3.2.
-Subrecipient Due Diligence
+3.2 Subrecipient Due Diligence

 For HCD's Subrecipient capacity assessment, as required in Federal Register Notice 83 FR 5867, Applicants are required to provide documents and information as part of the Due Diligence process.
-As Subrecipients, Applicants are required to comply with the requirements, requests, and results of HCD's capacity assessment and maintain the capacity to carry out Mitigation activities in a timely manner.

-The Due Diligence process may result in special conditions in the Standard Agreement to ensure the Subrecipient's capacity to carry out Mitigation activities in a timely manner as required in the terms of the Program.
+As Subrecipients, Applicants are required to comply with the requirements, requests, and results of HCD's capacity assessment and maintain the capacity to carry out mitigation activities in a timely manner.
+The Due Diligence process may result in special conditions in the Standard Agreement to ensure the capacity to carry out mitigation activities in a timely manner.
 As such, the completion of the Due Diligence is a necessary prerequisite to entering into a Standard Agreement.

-3.3.
-Technical Assistance to Subrecipients
+3.3 Technical Assistance to Subrecipients

 HCD provides various types of technical assistance (TA) to Subrecipients and vendors throughout the program.
-The objectives of TA are to initially aid the Subrecipient and vendors to clearly understand the program requirements and appropriately submit the Project Application.
-Through provision of TA, HCD also supports Subrecipients in maintaining their day-to-day compliance with federal and state regulations and program requirements.
+The objectives of technical assistance are to initially aid the Subrecipient and vendors to clearly understand the program requirements and appropriately submit the Project Application.
+Also, HCD, through the provision of TA, supports Subrecipients to maintain their day-to-day compliance with federal and state regulations and program requirements.
 In addition, HCD performs a risk assessment to determine a Subrecipient's capacity and to identify deficiencies in complying with applicable grant and program requirements.
 According to the risk assessment results, HCD provides technical assistance and guidance to Subrecipients to improve their performance, develop or increase capacity, and augment management and technical skills.
-Some examples of TA include:
+Some examples of technical assistance include: